 A Guidebook on Active Directory Security Groups

-Active Directory is a Microsoft Windows enabled Directory Service that plays a vital role in Information Technology.
+Active Directory Security is a Microsoft Windows-enabled Directory Service that plays a vital role in Information Technology.
 Its services pertain to managing applications, users, data, and many other attributes of an organization’s network.